helmsman-k8s/lfs458-labs/docs/index.md

 # LFS458 - Kubernetes Administration Lab Guide

-Welcome to the student lab guide for **LFS458 / CKA preparation**, delivered by **VEGA TRAINING & HADAR TRAINING**.
+Welcome to the student lab guide for **LFS458 / CKA preparation**, delivered by **VEGA TRAINING**.

 ---

 ## How to use this guide

 Each chapter corresponds to a section of the LFS458 course.
-Follow the exercises in order ? later chapters build on earlier ones.
+Follow the exercises in order - later chapters build on earlier ones.

 Work on your assigned lab nodes: